Schedule 2022

 The TOM NATION CUP for the best exhibit in the Onion or Shallot classes (13 - 17) Holder: Mike Hawkins

-The CECIL WEBBER MEMORIAL TROPHY for best exhibit in classes 43 and 44 Holder: Graham Edwards
+The CECIL WEBBER MEMORIAL TROPHY for best exhibit in class 43 and 44 Holder: Nicky Henderson

-The PERPETUAL CHALLENGE CUP given by the late Mrs E.M.Ralph, for most points in the Cut Flower classes Holder: Mike Hawkins
+The MRS E M RALPH PERPETUAL CHALLENGE CUP, for most points in the Cut Flower classes Holder: Graham Edwards

-The SID VAULTER TROPHY for the best exhibit in the Cut Flower Classes Holder: Stephen Page
+The SID VAULTER TROPHY for the best exhibit in the Cut Flower Classes Holder: Linda Holden

 The PHILIP ROWE MEMORIAL TRAY for best exhibit in the Chrysanthemum classes Holder: David Smith

-The PETER SMITH MEMORIAL TROPHY given by the late Mrs A.Squire for best exhibit in the Pot Plant classes Holder: Maggie Crockett
+The PETER SMITH MEMORIAL TROPHY given by the late Mrs A.Squire for best exhibit in the Pot Plant classes Holder: Hilary Shrove

 FRUIT CLASSES